MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ### Extension Scope

-The Notifications API is a [powerful feature](https://w3c.github.io/permissions/#dfn-powerful-feature) and, given that the extensions proposed in this explainer could be potentially abused, they should only be made available for Progressive Web Apps (PWAs).
+The Notifications API is a [powerful feature](https://w3c.github.io/permissions/#dfn-powerful-feature) and, given that the extensions proposed in this explainer could be potentially abused, they should only be made available for PWAs.
 Therefore, the `Notification.scenario` and `Notification.sound` properties should be ignored unless a PWA is setting them.

 ## Privacy and Security Considerations